hmchen47/DataScience/Notes/p01-Bayesian.md

     \[ p(y_1, \dots, y_n | \theta) = \prod_{i=1}^n p(y_i | \theta) \]

-  + exchangable random quantities can be though of being i.i.d. variables drawn from some common distribution depending on an unknown parameter $\theta$ w/ a prior distribution $p(\theta)$
+  + exchangeable random quantities can be though of being i.i.d. variables drawn from some common distribution depending on an unknown parameter $\theta$ w/ a prior distribution $p(\theta)$
-  + from a subjective judgement about observable quantities, one derives that whole apparatus of i.i.d. variables, conditional independence, parameters and prior distributions
+  + from a subjective judgment about observable quantities, one derives that whole apparatus of i.i.d. variables, conditional independence, parameters and prior distributions

 ## 3.5 Bayes theorem for general quantities

 + Notations & Assumptions
   + $\theta$: unknown quantity
-  + $p(\theta | H)$: the prior distribution of $\theta$; judgement about $\theta$ conditional on a context $H$
+  + $p(\theta | H)$: the prior distribution of $\theta$; judgment about $\theta$ conditional on a context $H$
   + $y$: some observed evidence

 + Bayesian approach